epfl-si/infoscience-patents/README.md

         - download the file to your disk
 - import the MarcXML file freshly downloaded with the last command and compare it with Espacenet database
     - `pipenv run python updater.py --infoscience_patents_export path_to_the_saved_export.xml`
-    -  or, to get the maximum of information, add --debug and --info
-        - `pipenv run python updater.py --infoscience_patents ./infoscience_patents_2016_export.xml --debug --verbose`

 - download the produced files found in ./output into the Infoscience bibedit.